Tag Archive - diy drum building

 How to Wrap a Drum Shell Part 2

-This is the 2nd and last post on how to wrap your drum shells!
+How to Wrap a Drum Shell This is the 2nd and last post on how to wrap your drum shells!
 Enjoy!
 Check out the first post here.
 Another important blog post to view along with this post is “How to Keep your Wrap Seams From Coming Up“.
+Applying Contact Cement After you have made sure there is not sanding dust …

 How To Keep Drum Wrap Seams From Coming Up

-I have a confession to make.
+My Drum Wrap Seams Are Coming Unglued I have a confession to make.
 I recently discovered that the seams on the 2nd wrapped drum set I ever made are starting to come apart.
 This is unacceptable, but luckily you get to learn from my mistake.
-Wrapping your custom drums with a sparkle, glass glitter, onyx, pearl, or solid color wrap is an easy way to get a great finish on your drum without spending days, weeks, or months apply a stain and lacquer finish.
-Just make sure you do it right the first time or this will happen.
+Wrapping your custom drums with a sparkle, glass glitter, onyx, pearl, or solid color wrap …